nicsuzor/wikijuris/cyberlaw/jurisdiction.markdown

 ## Choice of Forum

-Even if a court has personal and subject matter jurisdiction in proceedings, and the laws of that forum will apply to proceedings (based on choice of law rules), a court may still decline to exercise jurisdiction on the basis that the court is not the "appropriate forum"((Voth v Manildra Flour Mills Pty Ltd (1990) 171 CLR 538)) to exercise jurisdiction.((Brian Fitzgerald et al, _Internet and E-commerce Law, Business and Policy_ (Thomson Reuters (Professional) Australia Limited, 2011) 126 ff)) The principle that a court may decline to exercise jurisdiction is know as 'forum non conveniens'.
+Even if a court has personal and subject matter jurisdiction in proceedings, and the laws of that forum will apply to proceedings (based on choice of law rules), a court may still decline to exercise jurisdiction on the basis that the court is not the "appropriate forum"[^AUTOREPLACEDVothvManildraFlourMillsPtyLtd1990171CLR538AUTOREPLACED]

+[^AUTOREPLACEDVothvManildraFlourMillsPtyLtd1990171CLR538AUTOREPLACED]: Voth v Manildra Flour Mills Pty Ltd (1990) 171 CLR 538

+ to exercise jurisdiction.[^AUTOREPLACEDBrianFitzgeraldetal_InternetandEcommerceLawBusinessandPolicy_ThomsonReutersProfessionalAustraliaLimited2011126ffAUTOREPLACED]

+[^AUTOREPLACEDBrianFitzgeraldetal_InternetandEcommerceLawBusinessandPolicy_ThomsonReutersProfessionalAustraliaLimited2011126ffAUTOREPLACED]: Brian Fitzgerald et al, _Internet and E-commerce Law, Business and Policy_ (Thomson Reuters (Professional) Australia Limited, 2011) 126 ff

+ The principle that a court may decline to exercise jurisdiction is know as 'forum non conveniens'.

 ### Declining Jurisdiction - 'Forum Non Conveniens'

 **Video Overview by [Rita Matulionyte](https://www.youtube.com/watch?v=7CGvluwxsKY)** and **[Cameron Martin](https://www.youtube.com/watch?v=8KrtqFaQbn4)**

-Courts can deny jurisdiction based on the “clearly inappropriate forum” or "Voth"((Voth v Manildra Flour Mills Pty Ltd (1990) 171 CLR 538)) test.
-The High Court in Voth rejected the "more appropriate forum" in favour of the "clearly inappropriate forum" primarily to minimise the extent that courts have to make value judgments about courts and conceptions of justice in foreign jurisdictions.((Brian Fitzgerald et al, _Internet and E-commerce Law, Business and Policy_ (Thomson Reuters (Professional) Australia Limited, 2011) 127 ff))
+Courts can deny jurisdiction based on the “clearly inappropriate forum” or "Voth"[^AUTOREPLACEDVothvManildraFlourMillsPtyLtd1990171CLR538AUTOREPLACED]

+[^AUTOREPLACEDVothvManildraFlourMillsPtyLtd1990171CLR538AUTOREPLACED]: Voth v Manildra Flour Mills Pty Ltd (1990) 171 CLR 538

+ test.
+The High Court in Voth rejected the "more appropriate forum" in favour of the "clearly inappropriate forum" primarily to minimise the extent that courts have to make value judgments about courts and conceptions of justice in foreign jurisdictions.[^AUTOREPLACEDBrianFitzgeraldetal_InternetandEcommerceLawBusinessandPolicy_ThomsonReutersProfessionalAustraliaLimited2011127ffAUTOREPLACED]

+[^AUTOREPLACEDBrianFitzgeraldetal_InternetandEcommerceLawBusinessandPolicy_ThomsonReutersProfessionalAustraliaLimited2011127ffAUTOREPLACED]: Brian Fitzgerald et al, _Internet and E-commerce Law, Business and Policy_ (Thomson Reuters (Professional) Australia Limited, 2011) 127 ff

-Facts that a court can take into consideration when apply the Voth test follow:((Spillasa Maritime Corp v Cansulex Ltd))
+Facts that a court can take into consideration when apply the Voth test follow:[^AUTOREPLACEDSpillasaMaritimeCorpvCansulexLtdAUTOREPLACED]

+[^AUTOREPLACEDSpillasaMaritimeCorpvCansulexLtdAUTOREPLACED]: Spillasa Maritime Corp v Cansulex Ltd

 * Connection between the chosen forum and the subject matter or parties;
 * Forum provides a legitimate and substantial juridical advantage to the plaintiff;